sslover/designing-for-data-personalization/week10/AmazonS3-expressjs-setup-guide.md

 We'll need to add the above 4 as Config Vars.
 For example, AWS_ACCESS_KEY will be the 'value' field and YourAccessKeyGoesHere will be the 'key' field. **Make sure you do this for all 4 of the above.**

-9) Now, in routes > index.js, add the following code near the top (above your first route):
+9) Now, in routes > index.js, add the following code near the top (above your first route).
+You can reference [this file](https://github.com/sslover/class-example-itp-directory/blob/master/routes/index.js) for an example:

 	// S3 File dependencies
 	var AWS = require('aws-sdk');